Search

 6. Gullfoss Waterfall

 This mesmerising waterfall can look equally as stunning in winter as it does in summer.
 Being fed by the Langjöhull Glacier, the waterfall cascades an astonishing 105 feet into a deep canyon below.
 Located just outside Reykjavik, this is a great first stop on a tour to Iceland and a fantastic introduction to the many captivating waterfalls of the country.
 Gullfoss waterfall literally translates to ‘Golden Waterfall’.
-There is some debate around the origin of the name but many believe it to be due to the rainbow that can often be seen when the sun hits the spray of the waterfall.
 Being on the Golden Circle route, this is one of the most popular tourist attractions in Iceland.

 7. Reykjavik